TNM: stands for Total Network Monitor and represents its name and trademark.

 |Internet sensors||Appropriate protocol support and deployed TCP port availability|

 |Windows sensors||Windows NT4 / 2000 / XP Pro / Vista / 2000 Server / 2003 Server / 2008 Server / Windows 7; administrator rights; ipc$, admin$ resources|

 |Registry state||"Remote registry" service|

-Monitoring project consists of network hierarchy (tree-like device group ierarchy) manually created by the user and/or by means of scanning tools, and monitors representing basic element of the network monitoring.
+The monitoring project consists of a network hierarchy (a tree-like device group hierarchy), manually created by the user and/or by means of scanning tools, and of monitors representing the basic element of network monitoring.

-Network monitoring is a variety of different probes for each device in the network and an appropriate response according to the results of these probes.
+Network monitoring involves a variety of checks for each device in the network and an appropriate response according to the results of these checks.
 Each device includes monitors manually created by the user.

-There are some rare problems in TCP probes work.
-For the moment they are under examination and debugging process.
-Problems are related to a large number of monitors, deploying TCP probes.
+There are some rare problems in operation of TCP sensors.
+At the moment they are under examination and debugging process.
+The problems are related to large numbers of monitors deploying TCP sensor checks.

-Encrypted monitoring project passwords (for authorization in the computers or services).
+Encrypted passwords (for authorization in computers or services) are stored in the monitoring project file.
 Symmetrical proprietary block cipher is deployed in the program.